fluese/layerMapping/README.md

 ## Brief instructions for use
 1. For detailed description cf. surfaceMapping.py
 2. Data needs be formated according to BIDS
-3. Paths, files, and flags need to be changed at the beginning of the Python script in the "set parameters" section
+3. Paths, files, and flags need to be changed at the beginning of surfaceMapping.py in the "Set parameters" section

 ## Things to do
 1. Get rid of MATLAB dependencies